TedAlden/skill-tree-demo/README.md

 # Efficient and Scalable Videogame Skill-trees

-> A sophisticated skill-tree system, written in JavaScript (p5.js graphics) and designed with scalability and rapid development in mind.

-No more tedious number crunching and placing nodes by each `(x,y)` coordinate, or coding a spaghetti of if-statements.
+A sophisticated skill-tree system, written in JavaScript (p5.js graphics) and designed with scalability and rapid development in mind.
+No need to tediously calculate each node's `(x,y)` coordinate, or create a spaghetti of if-statements for purchase logic.
 Just define a skill-tree as a basic JSON hierarchy (see example) and all is handled for you.

+Made as a quick weekend project to help a out friend with game dev.

 [![Demo][demo-shield]][demo-url]

 ## Features

-- Hybrid data structure.
+1. **Hybrid data structure**.
 Skill-tree can be defined using a simple JSON heirarchy, then converted into a tree data structure behind the scenes for algorithmic purposes.

-- Weighted pathfinding.
+2. **Weighted pathfinding**.
 Uses Djikstra's recursive pathfinding algorithm to find the cheapest path to unlock a chosen skill.

-- Dynamic layout.
+3. **Dynamic layout**.
 Recursive functionality using some maths/trigonometry to dynamically arrange a tree data structure into a circular spanning pattern as you see in the demo.

-- Rapid development.
+4. **Rapid development**.
 Easily create or change your game's entire skill system in a matter of seconds.
 Simply change the markup, no need to change any code.

-- Simple architecture and polymorphism.
+5. **Expandable architecture**.
 The SkillNode class can easily be inherited to create new skills with different behaviour if your game needs so.

 ## Code